-Mosques are a place for Muslim prayer, supplication, reflection and study of the Islamic holy scriptures, just as a church and synagogue is for a Christian or Jew.
-It is not a place for useless, or ill talk of any kind.
+Mosques are a place for Muslim prayer, supplication, reflection, and study of the Islamic holy scriptures, just as a church and synagogue are for a Christian or Jew.
+It is not a place for useless or ill talk of any kind.
 The rights of worshippers, in or outside of it, must be protected and its sanctity must likewise be guaranteed.

 Similarly, Islamic schools and mosques in Muslim countries are often accused as a breeding ground for "terrorism."
 It is a flawed conclusion because it negates an established tradition of Muslim people.
 And, it wrongly looks at these as the basis for "terrorism."

 Islamic schools teach the Islamic faith - its ethical and moral principles, and its scholarship, just as is done by Christian or Judaic schools for their faiths.
 Their curricula encompass, from the primary reading of the Quran and essentials of faith to the advanced Tafsir (Quranic exegesis), provided by a respected scholar, along with Hadith (sayings of the Prophet of Islam) and Fiqh (Islamic Jurisprudence).

 These schools have been traditionally following the same curricula, over several generations and hundreds of years.
 And, there is nothing in the courses that could be remotely associated with terrorist teachings.
 In fact, the incidences of violence are very low among graduates from these schools.